 The loads are very heavy.
-The adivasi (indigenous) woman, also walking up a slope in Malkangiri, has around 30 kilograms of firewood on her head.
+The Adivasi woman, also walking up a slope in Malkangiri, has around 30 kilos of firewood on her head.
 And she still has three kilometres to go.
 Many women trudge similar or greater distances to bring home water.

 In deforested or water-scarce areas, the drudgery gets worse.
 The distances tend to be much greater.
 So the woman tries to carry bigger loads on a single trip.